1762 (12th August)

 George’s sister, Sophia Matilda, was born to George III and Charlotte of Mecklenburg-Strelitz at Buckingham House, London.

-King George suffered a period of mental instability where he became violent and had to be restrained in a straitjacket.
+King George III suffered a period of mental instability where he became violent and had to be restrained in a straitjacket.

 King George’s mental health recovered and he was able to resume royal duties.